Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   Experiment with different whitelists to determine which features contribute most effectively to the model’s performance.

 - **Resource Consideration:**
   Keep in mind the trade-off between model accuracy and computational cost.
-More tuning cycles and larger window sizes can improve performance but at a higher resource cost.
+More tuning trials and larger window sizes can improve performance but at a higher resource cost.

 - **Continuous Monitoring:**
   Use the anomaly graphs (in live analysis mode) to continually assess and refine the model configuration.